 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Repetitive loading of bone in the context of insufficient time for new bone formation produces an environment in which resorption predominates, leading to weakening of the bone.5 The process of fatigue fracture begins with crack initiation which progresses to crack propagation and eventual complete fracture unless the conditions which precipitated the problem are altered to allow resumption of normal remodeling of bone.2 In athletes manifestation of stress fracture symptoms is usually seen around two months after an abrupt and large increase in exercising.
-Pain related to stress fracture occurs in the groin region for pubic rami and femoral neck fractures, the anterior thigh for femoral shaft fractures, and the lower back and/or buttock for sacral fractures.4-5 The initial onset of pain is insidious.
-At first, mild pain occurs only after a certain amount of activity and improves or even resolves fairly quickly after the activity is discontinued.1-3,5
+Repetitive loading of bone in the context of insufficient time for new bone formation produces an environment in which resorption predominates, leading to weakening of the bone.5 The process of fatigue fracture begins with crack initiation which progresses to crack propagation and eventual complete fracture unless the conditions which precipitated the problem are altered to allow resumption of normal remodeling of bone.2 In athletes, manifestation of stress fracture symptoms are usually seen around two months after an abrupt and large increase in exercising.
+Pain related to stress fracture occurs in the groin region for pubic rami and femoral neck fractures, the anterior thigh for femoral shaft fractures, and the lower back and/or buttock for sacral fractures.4-5 The initial onset of pain is typically insidious.
+6 At first, mild pain occurs only after a certain amount of activity and improves or resolves fairly quickly after the activity is discontinued.1-3,5-7

 As the process of fatigue fracture continues, less activity is required to bring on symptoms until eventually pain occurs at rest.1-3,5 Often (especially in competitive athletes) patients will not seek medical care until symptoms begin to interfere with training and/or function.3

 Common history factors in suspected stress fractures include pain characteristics, training regimen, footwear, medical history, medications, nutrition, lifestyle habits, and any previous history of injuries related to over-training of the area currently injured.1,3,4

 |Training||Type of activity or sport; recent changes in regimen (especially increased intensity and/or duration), sport surface, equipment/shoes; timing of injury relative to athlete’s sport season|